-The batch scripts and the .bat file for this linear growth curve model were very

-SAS codes for this model are available by request.
+The batch scripts and the .bat file for this linear growth curve model were very similar to those for the regression model and we did not repeat them here.
+The complete SAS codes for this model are available by request.
 After running the complete SAS codes, all parameter estimates from WinBUGS along with those from SAS MIXED are summarized in Table 2.
 From Table 2, the parameter estimates from WinBUGS were very close to the population values.
-Furthermore, the parameter estimates from WinBUGS and SAS MIXED were nearly identical, which demonstrates that Bayesian method estimation provides the same level of accuracy as MLE when non-informative priors are used.
+Furthermore, the parameter estimates from WinBUGS and SAS MIXED were nearly identical, which demonstrates that Bayesian method estimation provides the same level of accuracy as MLE when noninformative priors are used.